606 E. Main Street

 Property Tax/Rent Rebate

-Applications for the PA Property Tax/Rent Rebate for 2022 tax year will be available in late January/early February and must be submitted by June 30, 2023.
-If you qualify, you can receive a rebate up to $650.
-You can apply online for this rebate at the PA Dept. of Revenue’s myPATH website at https://www.revenue.pa.gov/OnlineServices/mypath/Pages/default.aspx or pick up a paper application at The PEAK Center or the local PA legistator's office.
+Applications for the PA Property Tax/Rent Rebate for 2023 tax year are available and can now be submitted through December 31, 2024.
+New rules apply to applicants for the 2023 tax year: both homeowners and renters can have income up to $45,000 and the rebate amounts are higher than previous years.
+If you qualify, you can receive a rebate up to $1000.
+You can apply online for this rebate at the PA Dept. of Revenue’s myPATH website at https://www.revenue.pa.gov/OnlineServices/mypath/Pages/default.aspx or pick up a paper application at The PEAK Center or the local PA legislator's office.

-The North Penn School District continues to offer a tax rebate to its homeowners and renters, but they must have first qualified for the latest PA Property Tax/Rent Rebate for 2021.
-Once you receive the state's rebate for 2021, you can apply to the school district for their additional rebate from 7/1/2022 through 6/30/2023.
-The application is available to download at the link below.
-Learn more, get an application, and get help from the Social Services Coordinator at The PEAK Center by calling 215-362-7432.
+Several area school districts (including North Penn, Wissahickon, Upper Dublin, Norristown, and Methacton) now offer a tax rebate to their residents who have first qualified for the latest PA Property Tax/Rent Rebate for 2023.
+Once you receive the state's rebate for 2023, you can apply to the school district for their additional rebate from 7/1/2024 through 6/30/2025.
+Learn more, get an application, and get help from the Social Services Coordinator at The PEAK Center by calling 215-362-7432 ext.
+203.

 TransNet